qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

   page can show the attribute table associated with a layer, while a third one shows an HTML frame linking to your organization website.
   Set the :guilabel:`Number of pages` to the desired value.
 You can choose the page :guilabel:`Orientation` and its :guilabel:`Exported resolution`.
 When checked, |checkbox| :guilabel:`print as raster` means all elements will be rasterized before printing or saving as PostScript or
   PDF.
-* :guilabel:`Grid` lets you customize grid settings like :guilabel:`spacings`, :guilabel:`offsets` and :guilabel:`tolerance` to your need.
-* In :guilabel:`Snap to alignments`, you can change the :guilabel:`Tolerance`, which is the maximum distance below which an item is snapped to smart guides.
+* :guilabel:`Grid and guides` lets you customize grid settings like :guilabel:`spacings`, :guilabel:`offsets` and :guilabel:`tolerance` to your need.
+The tolerance is the maximum distance below which an item is snapped to smart guides.

 Snap to grid and/or to smart guides can be enabled from the :menuselection:`View` menu.
 In this menu, you can also hide or show the grid and smart guides.